mythmakerseven/groupread/README.md

 # Groupread

-Groupread is a website for hosting book discussions.
-Pick a book via OpenLibrary's API and Groupread will fill in the metadata and create a private discussion room.
-Groups are instanced, meaning no one can access your group without a direct link to it*.
+Groupread is a **self-hostable** platform for hosting book discussions.

+Pick a book via OpenLibrary's API and Groupread will fill in the metadata and create a discussion group.
 Each group is inextricably tied to one book, which emphasizes the frictionless group creation process and keeps discussion focused and on-topic.

-*Note: the development version of the site has a public listing of all groups for ease of development and showcasing - the current plan is to remove the list in 1.0.

 ## Table of Contents